marcelo-cm/marcelo/blogposts/heuristics.md

 # Low Effort High Impact

 Only do things that have 2+ units of output for every unit of effort (input).
-Maximize the benefits of the things you do.
+Maximize the benefits of the things you do to achieve this.

+# Meetings & Emails

+If it can be an email, don't make it a meeting.
+If it is an email, write extremely concisely.
+If it must be a meeting, prepare an agenda — most meetings can be done in 20 mins.